At Age 11, Venetia Burney Named Pluto (Cool Weird Awesome 807)

 For the first time in Christmas baking history, the old boy is getting his ingredients organized beforehand!

-Of all the great breakthroughs we’ve made in outer space, there are none sweeter than this: last month, astronauts on the International Space Station baked chocolate chip cookies.
+Last month, astronauts on the International Space Station baked chocolate chip cookies.
 But baking cookies in space is a little different than baking them on Earth.
-Plus: a new device called the Exolung can keep air flowing for virtually as long as a diver likes.

 This week's videos are (very) loosely themed around desserts - fitting that we're all coming down from the Halloween sugar rush.